This post may contain affiliate links which won’t change your price but will share some commission.

 Canola Oil – I recommend using canola oil for this recipe.

-Cream Cheese – Make sure that you use cream cheese that has been softened at room temperature.
+Cream Cheese – Use cream cheese that has been softened at room temperature.
 I do not recommend using tub cream cheese or whipped cream cheese; stick to the block cream cheese.

 Yellow and Red Food Coloring to make yellow and orange cake batter layers.

-Candy Corn and Sprinkles – I used mini candy corn which is just like the regular but a bit smaller.
+Candy Corn and Sprinkles – I used mini candy corn candies on the cupcakes.

 Let’s Make Candy Corn Cupcakes